lukasbaldauf/ensemble-average-q/README.md

 O1  |  -0.639 |   -    |glycam default for O1

 Values for beta-D-manA-OMe wil be supplemented shortly with the intent to simulate alginates using the GLYCAM force field.

+Assuming you have run a GROMACS simulation of your molecule, you can run

+    gmx trjconv -f md.xtc -s md.tpr -b 980 -dt 1000 -center -pbc mol

+with the desired spacing of intervals and select your interesting molecule for cenetering and output.
+The outfile (trajout.xtc) and a topology file of your molecule, e.g. an .itp file is used as input for ensemble-average-q.py to create the NWChem files with all dihedral angles frozen to the values in the trajectory.